By GONG DI

 Now the country has so much of the stuff, it simply does not know what to do with it.
 Children play in it, pedestrians wearily circle it and residents choke on it, but few seem willing to exploit rubble’s huge potential.

-“To anyone who complains about the demolition of cultural relics, violation of property rights or the destruction of living history, I have just one message,” retorts Concrete!’s Tony Ling. “‘Look at all that free rubble!’
-I mean, who doesn’t like rubble?”
+“To anyone who complains about the demolition of cultural relics, violation of property rights or the destruction of living history, I have just one message,” retorts Concrete! magazine’s Tony Ling. “‘Look at all that free rubble!’
+I mean, who doesn’t like free stuff?”

 But as growth slows and building projects are abandoned, many mid-way through, China’s largest domestic product is becoming rubble trouble – which has some economists ringing alarm bells.